sirlanceohlot/SEIS745-WorldBank/project_env_setup.md

 Now, you can execute the following commands below to get yourself set up to explore the data we have imported into our Hadoop Distributed File System.

+If you would like more in depth scripts to follow, please open pyspark_scripts in the GitHub Repository.

 ### Set up Spark Session
 from pyspark.sql import SparkSession from pyspark.sql.functions import countDistinct